StarGate01/p8b-infinitime/README.md

 The wasp-os bootloader as well as the mcuboot bootloader are configured to use this LFRC source.
 Wasp-os uses the Nordic softdevice, which takes care of properly configuring and calibrating the LF RC source.
 Mcuboot does not perform any calibration, however it does not require Bluetooth at all.

-Usage of LFRC in InfiniTime is under ongoing research.
+Usage of the LFRC source in InfiniTime and its Nimble stack is now implemented with proper calibration in my p8b fork.

 ## Third-party modules & Thanks to